Santa Lucía Hill

 The Brigadier of the Royal Engineers Manuel Olaguer Feliú, proceeded to draw and build on the Santa Lucía Hill, two forts or castles, one north and another south of the hill.

-Santa Lucía Hill (Cerro Santa Lucía), also known in Mapuche as Huelén Hill (Cerro Huelén), is a small hill in the centre of Santiago, Chile.
+Santa Lucía Hill (Cerro Santa Lucía), also known in Mapuche as Huelén Hill (Cerro Huelén), is a hill in the centre of Santiago, Chile.
 It is situated between Alameda del Libertador Bernardo O'Higgins in the south, Santa Lucía Street in the west and Victoria Subercaseaux on the east.
 An adjacent metro station is named after it.
 The hill has an altitude of 629 m and a height of 69 m over the surrounding area.
-The hill is the remnant of a volcano 15 million years old.

-The hill comprises a 65,300 square metre park adorned with ornate facades, stairways and fountains.
-At the highest point there is a viewpoint popular with tourists visiting the city and meeting point.
+The hill comprises a 65,300 square metre park, adorned with ornate facades, stairways and fountains.
+There is a viewpoint at the summit.